Skip to Main Content

 How long does it take to find out if I am admitted or not?

 There is no set time limit.
-It depends on when you apply, submit your required documents, and when the admission committee meets to decide.
+It depends on when you apply, when you submit your required documents, and when the admission committee meets to decide.
 Once an admission decision is made, you will receive an email.

 How can I check the status of a letter of recommendation?